croffler/hugo-test/site/content/xap97/mule-esb.markdown

 - [SEDA Model](./mule-seda-model.html){{%wbr%}}
-XAP's Mule SEDA model allows you to define services that are aware of the space mode they are working with; and to store SEDA queues in a virtualized space queue instead of Muleâ€™s default VM queues.
+XAP's Mule SEDA model allows you to define services that are aware of the space mode they are working with; and to store SEDA queues in a virtualized space queue instead of Mule's default VM queues.

 <hr/>